Degrees Offered: American Studies offers a program for a Bachelor of Arts.

 Requirements for the Undergraduate Major

-A major in American Studies consists of a minimum of 33-36 hours of coursework selected from two or three Languages, Literature, and Social Sciences departments in consultation with the American Studies director:
+A major in American Studies consists of a minimum of 33-36 hours of coursework selected from two or three College of Arts and Letters departments in consultation with the American Studies director:

 - 15-18 required hours of American Studies, which includes 10 credits for designing and writing an extended research paper on some aspect of American culture